The Secretary (or delegate) may require particular qualifications and, or training for a specific position or class of positions.

 To be eligible for employment in the principal class, a person who graduated from a Victorian Initial Teacher Education program after 1 July 2016, must also demonstrate that they have passed the literacy and numeracy test for initial teacher education (LANTITE) requirements (This condition is satisfied where the LANTITE requirement is part of the Victorian Initial Teacher Education program completed by the person).

-In addition, and unless otherwise determined by the Secretary, to be eligible for appointment as a principal a person must either already be a Principal or have met the Victorian Aspiring Principal Assessment (VAPA) requirement as follows:
+In addition, and unless otherwise determined by the Secretary, to be eligible for appointment as a principal a person must either:

 Where a teacher is to be employed to teach across an integrated K-2 program, that teacher, in addition to the above registration requirements, must also be registered as an early childhood teacher.